 Copenhagen has a lot of great food, and you'll find many good restaurants.
 If you want really cheap food, there's a lot of fast food places all around.
-Below you'll find a list of some recommended restaurants.
-Some of them are pricey and have small portions, but that's how fine dining rolls.
+Below you'll find a list of some recommended places.